Around France

 Marseille’s Story

-Remains of Greek temple
+Remains of a Greek temple

 A popular legend is that Massalia was a wedding gift from the Gallic king, Nanos, to his daughter upon marriage to a Greek sailor.
 The story supports the belief that the nations were peaceful at that time.
-We know the blending of the two cultures resulted in introducing olive oil, wine, ceramics, and Grecian gods into the Gaelic world.
+We know the blending of the two cultures resulted in introducing of olive oil, wine, ceramics, and Grecian gods into the Gaelic world.

 Marseille’s Story